Piccadilly Circus tube station: History

 The old station building designed by Leslie Green finally closed for traffic on 21 July 1929, it was demolished in the 1980s when the large building on the corner of Jermyn Street, Piccadilly and Haymarket was constructed; although parts of it remain preserved in disused areas.
 The Bakerloo line platforms at Piccadilly Circus offer a unique view on the network: the back to back layout is itself unusual, but the single tunnel containing a crossover at the north end of the station allows passengers to see both platforms at once.

 This station can act as an intermediate terminus for southbound Bakerloo line trains.
-Piccadilly Circus is one of the few London Underground stations which have no associated buildings above ground.
+Piccadilly Circus is one of the few stations on the network which have no associated buildings above ground.
 London Transport Museum frequently runs guided tours of the original Edwardian parts of the station through its "Hidden London" programme.